Peak and Off-Peak Hours: How They Affect Your Electric Bill

 Georgia Power has several rate plans that have on-peak periods between 2 p.m. and 7 p.m., Monday through Friday from June through September, and then off-peak rates at all other days and hours, including weekends and holidays.

-Georgia Power also has the Overnight Advantage plan, which employs the same peak hours, but has a super off-peak period from 11 p.m.-7 a.m. every night, when electricity is discounted.
+Georgia Power also has the Overnight Advantage plan, which employs the same peak hours, but has a super off-peak period from 11 p.m. to 7 a.m. every night, when electricity is discounted.

-You can take steps to maximize your savings with time-of-use rates.
-You can schedule your electric vehicle to charge overnight, and some utilities’ rates give specific incentives to do this.
-If you’re a solar panel owner, understanding peak and off-peak hours can be critical to maximizing the benefits of solar energy.
-Using high-energy home appliances outside of peak periods, scheduling your smart thermostat, and using smart or scheduling functions on appliances like your dryer are ways you can shift energy use to off-peak times without staying up until the middle of the night.
+You can take steps to maximize your savings by scheduling your electric vehicle to charge overnight, and some utilities’ rates give specific incentives to do this.
+Using high-energy home appliances outside of peak periods, scheduling your smart thermostat, and using smart or scheduling functions on appliances like your dryer let you shift energy use to off-peak times without staying up until the middle of the night.

-It can pay to look into TOU plans if they are available from your utility.
+It can pay to look into your utility’s TOU plans.
 Should you sign up?
 It depends on your family, your schedule, and your current bill.

-If you have flexibility with some tasks around the house and can schedule your appliances to run during off-peak hours, especially heat pumps, dryers, ovens, water heaters, and dishwashers, the answer is more likely yes.
-If your schedule means you and your family aren’t home often during the peak hours anyway, the answer is more likely yes.
+Switching to a time-of-use plan may be a good idea if you can schedule your appliances to run during off-peak hours, especially heat pumps or air conditioners, dryers, water heaters, and dishwashers.
+The same may be true if your schedule means you and your family aren’t home often during the peak hours anyway or you have a home battery or electric vehicle.

 Time-of-use rates are electric rates based on the time a consumer uses electricity.
 Typically, electricity is most expensive when demand is highest or energy is most expensive to produce.